polkadot-developers/polkadot-docs/develop/parachain-devs/parachain-launch/chain-spec.md

 ## Customizing Node Settings

-For the outer node, the chain specification controls information such as:
+For the node, the chain specification controls information such as:

 - The boot nodes the node communicates with
 - The server endpoints for the node to send telemetry data to